nlp-yang/blog.penso.info/_posts/2015-08-08-realtime-highcharts.md

 the past year, and I would suggest looking for an alternative or just using the original [statsd](https://github.com/etsy/statsd/).

-[Highcharts](http://www.highcharts.com) graph is nice, but these days everyone wants realtime and the charts only isn't enough anymore.
+[Highcharts](http://www.highcharts.com) is nice, but these days everyone wants realtime and the charts alone isn't enough.
 We already use [batsd](https://github.com/noahhl/batsd) (a [statsd](https://github.com/etsy/statsd) replacement by [37signals](http://www.37signals.com/), using Ruby) to store all analytics.
 It